Automated ranking based on engagement data

 - who published the article: we attribute reputation scores to article sources, based on the monthly processing of 240 million articles

 - the content of the article itself: we look at the article itself, taking into account when it was published, the language, topic covered.

 We go back and fetch all tweets and content specified in your content sources, discard any duplicate URLs, URLs from private accounts or links that are broken, then analyze, organize and present the most relevant content (based on the top--max.
 6--most relevant topics), video and photo excluded.
 To keep discovery relevant, we limit content to 250 articles, 100 images and 50 videos per paper.

 If automated ranking is not working for you, you can change your ranking method to manual ranking, where you determine the source ranking yourself.
-From your Paper Settings > Content tab, then scroll down past your source list and click the toggle button to ON for Manually rank your sources.
+Please see our support article, here.